 Once the tank is secure, pour the resin in it.
 Notice that there is a max level mark in the tank that will help you measure the optimal volume.
-The SL1 features a built-in resin level sensor, so in case there's too little or too much resin, the printer will pause and display an on-screen info message.
+The SL1S features a built-in resin level sensor, so in case there's too little or too much resin, the printer will pause and display an on-screen info message.
 Please follow the on-screen instructions to fix the issue.

-The max resin level mark in the tank.
+The tank has a max level mark